 If the Great Ocean Road is super stunning from the road, just imagine what it’s like from the sky.
 The helicopter flights along the coast line are truly awe-inspiring and give you a really different perspective of the 12 Apostles.
 It’s such a special experience with stories you’ll share forever.

 For those who love to pump the pedals, Forrest Hire Bikes is your go-to for an awesome day out.
 These guys can take you on a guided tour of the best mountain bike trails in the surrounding area, with tracks suited to all levels of rider.
 Then as a reward, hit up the Forrest Brewery - open for a lunch and dinner with local brews and delish food in a cosy setting that’s very hard to leave.

 6. Coffee, art n’ chill in Apollo Bay

 I’m probably a bit biased, but my hometown is an amazing place to unwind after a day of action and adventure.
 It’s quiet and relaxing, with pretty beaches and scenery that set the perfect backdrop for a winter escape.
-I love to grab a coffee from local coffee roasters Hello Coffee and just watch the world go by.
+I love to grab a coffee and treat from the Apollo Bay Bakery and just watch the world go by.
 If you’re staying on a weekend, check out the artisan markets on the foreshore.
 Also the Great Ocean Road Brewhouse in the heart of town is a laid-back fun spot to hang with friends.
 Remember Apollo Bay is famous for its seafood too, so bring the esky for the trip home!

 Suggested place to stay